abcdemian/abcdemian/README.md

 ### About me

 My name is Demian, I'm a 27yo statistician, currently living in Porto Alegre - RS.
-For a short while I was a mechatronics technician and studied engineering, nowadays however, I work doing analytics at a fintech company.
-I have a lot of curiosity and enjoy learning how *things* work.
+For a short while I was a mechatronics technician and studied engineering, however, for the past 3 to 4 years I have been working in BI/analytics.
+I enjoy learning new things and applying that to solve real world problems.
 Mostly interested in:
 - Analytics, statistical methods and whatnot
 - Some coding, simulation
-- Data visualization, UI/UX dilettante
+- Data visualization, UI/UX

 Also I